mxcl/Cake/README.md

 > then starting on the first one.” —*Mark Twain*

 Cake is an app that runs in your menu bar and watches your Xcode projects.
-If you chose to integrate Cake it will automatically generate your module hierarchy based on your directory structure.
+If you chose to integrate Cake into your App’s xcodeproj it will automatically generate your module hierarchy based on your directory structure.
 For example:

     .
     └ Sources